UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ### How to connect

+>[!NOTE]
+>**For onBunya Users**
+>
+>Even if you want to use onBunya exclusively, you will need to login using this direct ssh method when you access Bunya for the first time.
+Doing this will trigger the proper setup of your account.

 Set 1 of the [Training resources](https://www.qcif.edu.au/training/hpc-training-resources/) explains how to use Putty to connect to a HPC with the basics found [here](https://youtu.be/oP_5JJrMm1U).
 To connect to Bunya please use:

 Hostname: bunya.rcc.uq.edu.au<br>